klict/activepal-portfolio/README.md

     return features_df
 ````

-I have also developed functions that makes it easier to create one dataset where all features dataset from respondents merged.
+I have also developed a function that makes it easier to create one dataset where all features dataset from respondents merged.

 ````python
 def extract_features_from_correspondents(correspodents):